igvgit/AsymmetricErrorsPy/examples/README.md

 its usage instructions.

 * [plot_transform.py](./plot_transform.py)
-This example shows how to plot a transformation (OPAT curve, also known as the Q-Q plot) which transforms the standard standard normal into the desired distribution.
+This example shows how to plot a function (OPAT curve, also known as the Q-Q plot) which transforms the standard normal into the desired distribution.
 If you run this script without any command line arguments, it prints its usage instructions.